- Manufacturer: Avigilon (US/Canada: +1.888.281.5182 (option 3)

 - PreAlarm Recording requires the ACC server to be set to continuously record.
 Attached footage does not need this.

-- There is a significant delay before recorded footage is available from ACC, PreAlarm recording will step backwards to find the newest available footage.
-This means that it will begin earlier than the PreAlarm for other devices.
+- There is a significant delay before recorded footage is available from ACC, PreAlarm recording will step backwards to find the newest available footage, it does this in 15 second incriments up to 6 times for a total of 90seconds.
+This means that if the newest footage available is older than 90 seconds no pre alarm will be received.
+This also means that it will begin earlier than the PreAlarm for other devices.
 This is typically 30 seconds before the time of the alarm.
 Because of this, we recommend that if you have PreAlarm set up, you should set the recording to be at least 40 seconds long to ensure the time of the event is covered.
 For Attached footage, you do not need to do any setup on the Sureview side.

 - PreAlarm footage will contain analytic bounding boxes.
 At this time, attached footage does not.